On Returning Home

 Since one of my major focuses is seventh-century Northumbrian Anglia, imagery at the beginning of the piece intentionally emphasizes Anglian culture, such as celebrations with the lyre (harp, l.
 2), the usage of “thane” (Old English þegn, a warrior or hero, l.
 4), and the mead-hall (l.
 5).
 Additionally, as this region was Christianized during the seventh century, I wanted to suggest that this society had not yet Christianized with the emphasis on the “hearth-mage,” a matriarchal figure (l.
 8).

 I wanted to suggest that the speaker had journey from that region into lands still under the control of the Gododdin and even further beyond (present-day Scotland).
 Because of this, the description of geography (ll.
-20-1, 23-4, and 26) were deeply inspired by my own experiences and Scotland, as were the mythological references to selkies and kelpies (l.
+20-1, 23-4, and 26) were deeply inspired by my own experiences in Scotland, as were the mythological references to selkies and kelpies (l.
 27), the fair folk (l.
 27 and 29), and obliquely to changeling children (l.
 31).
 This passage could be read literally or metaphorically; “ice-giants,” for example, could be literal creatures or ancient glaciers that carved the Scottish landscape (l.
 24).
 Repetition of “sweetest kin” (once for the speaker, once for the mysterious ruler) also emphasize the tension between perspectives that becomes critical at the end.
 Indeed, the whole section could be a metaphor for the changes that happen upon travel.
 Or perhaps the speaker actually met the fair folk.
 Who knows?

 A Brief Bibliography